stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Uses Cloudflare as MITM, blocks torproject, uses Google Adsense and Analytics to track you.
 This service is bullshit lies!" by @[MacLemon](https://twitter.com/MacLemon/status/793935353568694272)

+"Please unblock my IP address.
+I’m having to enter CAPTCHA for every website I visit" by @[itixx](https://twitter.com/itixx/status/974463968269033472)

+"Receiving a blocked ip error from cloudflare, why is that happening, can you unblock this ip?
+We never entered any wrong data" by @[entequak](https://twitter.com/entequak/status/906125031599722496)

+"Please, unblock me on http://planetminecraft.com .
+My ip is: x.
+It's because i'm using proxy." by @[S60Team](https://twitter.com/S60Team/status/789740374810095616)

+"You aren't making anything any easier.
+Unblock direct IP access for a day, will you?" by @[simAlity](https://twitter.com/simAlity/status/789544967261736960)

+"It seems your site is behind Cloudflare and is blocking Tor.
+Could you unblock it?" by @[qbi](https://twitter.com/qbi/status/761688391075434497)

+"Please unblock your site, and don't use Cloudflare #dontblocktor" by @[motters](https://twitter.com/motters/status/747523232039866368)

 ------

 ######  Mastodon